jrowellfx/lsseq/README.md

 To install these commands on your system follow these steps (you need root privileges).

-1)  First make sure you have `python 3.6` installed on your machine, you can do this simply by typing `python3.6` at the command prompt.
+1)  First make sure you have python version 3.x (x >= 6) installed on your machine, you can do this simply by typing `python3` at the command prompt.
 If you are told `"command not found"`, then you need to download and install it, there are many helpful websites to get this going, not the least of which is [Python.org](https://www.python.org/).